Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-To date, AHE has been reported in a few magnetic Weyl semimetals~\cite{Zeng2006, Nayak2016, Nakatsuji2016, Suzuki2016, Lee2007, Wang2016, Guin2020, Kim2018, Singh2021}, associated with different mechanisms.
-The AHE in some FM compounds ($\mathrm{Fe_3Sn_2}$, MnSi, PrAlGe, $\mathrm{Mn_5Ge_3}$, $\mathrm{Co_3Sn_2S_2}$ and $\mathrm{Fe_3GeTe_2}$) shows linear dependence on the magnetization M ~\cite{Zeng2006, Lee2007, Wang2016, Guin2020, Kim2018}.
-But in AFM and non-magnetic (NM) materials ($\mathrm{ZrTe_5}$, (Nd, Gd)PtBi, $\mathrm{Mn_3(Ge,Sn)}$ and $\mathrm{KV_3Sb_5}$), the AHE does not show this dependence on M~\cite{Nayak2016, Nakatsuji2016, Suzuki2016, Singh2021, Yang2020, Destraz2020}.
-All the aforementioned AFM or NM Weyl semimetals have an inversion center.
-Different AHE mechanisms have recently been proposed to explain the AHE in the absence of FM order in centrosymmetric materials \cite{Fujishiro2016, Burkov2014, Chen2014}.
-Though supported theoretically, the AHE has not been found in the \textit{non-FM states} of \textit{non-centrosymmetric} materials.
+To date, AHE has been reported in a few magnetic Weyl semimetals \cite{Zeng2006, Nayak2016, Nakatsuji2016, Suzuki2016, Lee2007, Wang2016, Guin2020, Kim2018, Singh2021}, associated with different mechanisms.
+The AHE shows linear dependence on the magnetization M in some FM compounds ($\mathrm{Fe_3Sn_2}$, MnSi, PrAlGe, $\mathrm{Mn_5Ge_3}$, $\mathrm{Co_3Sn_2S_2}$ and $\mathrm{Fe_3GeTe_2}$)\cite{Zeng2006, Lee2007, Wang2016, Guin2020, Kim2018, Singh2021}, but not in AFM and non-magnetic (NM) materials ($\mathrm{ZrTe_5}$, (Nd, Gd)PtBi, $\mathrm{Mn_3(Ge,Sn)}$ and $\mathrm{KV_3Sb_5}$) \cite{Nayak2016, Nakatsuji2016, Suzuki2016, Tian2018, Yang2020}.
+These AFM or NM Weyl semimetals do not host Weyl nodes without further breaking the time-reversal symmetry.
+Different AHE mechanisms have recently been proposed to explain the AHE in the absence of FM order \cite{Fujishiro2016, Burkov2014, Chen2014}.
+Though supported theoretically, the AHE has not been found in materials that host Weyl nodes without time-reversal symmetry breaking.
 This precludes further development of a theoretical understanding of the AHE mechanisms in these materials.